noisesmith/poirot/README.md

 ## Usage

-Use the poirot.repl/dump to stash data in a file, and poirot.test/restore-file (or restore-resource) to access that data from a unit test.
+Use poirot/dump to stash data in a file, and poirot/restore to access that data from a unit test.

 ## License